lertrel/goforit/README.md

 #### 1.2 Custom function

-    In contrast to built-in function, a custom function is written in scripting language (e.g, JavaScript), registered into Formula, and lastly loaded into FormulaContext at runtime.
+    In contrast to built-in function, a custom function is written in a specific scripting language (e.g, JavaScript), registered into Formula component, and lastly loaded into FormulaContext at runtime.

 	As custom function is done by scripting language, so it is neitgher required to be compiled or shipped together with your go program.
 Moreover any developers with some scripting language (e.g., JavaScript) could easily create new custom functions to satisfy every changing business requirements of your customer or organization.

+#### 1.3 Pre-defined JavaScript function
+    What is it?

+	Pre-defined JavaScript functions are also custom functions as they were written in scripting language (i.e., JavaScript) thus they will only work for JavaScript engine whereas built-in functions are more abstract and will work for any scripting VM/engine of choice.

+	Why?

+	Though quite rarely but some kind of functions are easier to be written in JavaScript.

+	For exampels $SUM(), since Go is a type-safe language, so to write $SUM() that support both int/float and returning int or float depending on the given parameters in Go will be too complex comparing to its benefit, but writting this kind of function in JavaScript is pretty easy as JavaScript has no explicit type.

+	Some functions are a wrapper of JavaScript existing functions like Math.*, etc. so they are provided as interim solutions before having their built-in functions counterparts.

+	How?

+	To use pre-defined JavaScript functions, one just has to add concrete implementation of (pre-built) CustomFunctionRepo(s) shipped with Go-For-It to a Formula component

+	When?

+	Before creating FormulaContext

+	Where?

+	The pre-defined CustomFunctionRepo(s) are Under the subpackage "js"

 ### 2. Formula

     Here a tricky one!
 As a center of Go-For-It core concepts, the term formula could refer to several things.